-A student will receive a "W" if he or she withdraws by the end of the eleventh week of the session (or by the end of the fifth week for the half-semester course) regardless of the student's academic status in the course at the time of the withdrawal.
+A student will receive a "W" if he or she withdraws by the end of the published withdrawal date regardless of the student's academic status in the course at the time of the withdrawal.
 Courses, which are marked with a "W," are not included in calculation of the GPA.